2026 Golden Globe Race

 THE PLANS

-Although I have logged 10,000 nautical miles in ocean sailing in addition to my 1,084 days and 26,705 nautical miles solo ocean rowing, I have not sailed offshore solo until now.
+Majority of my sailing experience is in near shore cruising and buoy racing.
+Although I have logged about 10,000 nautical miles in ocean sailing in addition to my 1,084 days and 26,705 nautical miles solo ocean rowing, I had not sailed solo offshore until 2024.
 I elected to buy this race-ready boat at a premium to take advantage of the next three years allowing me time to practice and to prepare during which I will also complete my solo passage requirements.

 A Boat Sponsor will rename CLARA to display at the bow and to mention in race reports.